airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 * Partitioning
 * Schema declaration

 Not every possible API can be consumed by connectors configured in the connector builder.
-The [compatibility guide](/connector-development/config-based/connector-builder-compatibility#oauth) can help determining whether another technology can be used to integrate an API with the Airbyte platform.
+The [compatibility guide](/connector-development/config-based/connector-builder-compatibility#oauth) can help determining whether another technology should be used to integrate an API with the Airbyte platform.